附中文食譜 |

 Paprika | Bird's eye chili, chopped | Cilantro, chopped

 1. Rinse, scrape out all the seeds and pulp, and cut butternut squash into large chunks.
 Steam for 8-10 minutes until softened and easily pierced with a fork.
-Remove skin once cooled enough to handle.
+Remove skin once cooled enough to handle.1.
+Cut about a quarter to a third of the pumpkins to make a lid.
+Scoop out all the seeds and pulp and save for other use.

 2. Place chickpeas, cooked pumpkin, garlic, grated ginger, tahini, curry paste, and coconut milk in a food processor, blend, and check taste and consistency.
 Add more coconut milk if necessary to loosen.
 To increase heat, blend in half a bird's eye chili.
 Puree until smooth.
 Scoop into prepared mini pumpkins, and top with garnish.